-Copper is a non-ferrous base metal and its average concentration in the earth's crust is about 50 ppm (parts per million).
+Copper is a non-ferrous base-metal and its average concentration in the earth's crust is about 50 ppm (parts per million).
 The average minimum exploitable grade for a copper deposit is 0.4% which equates to a concentration factor of around 80 based on average crustal abundance.
 Copper occurs naturally in all plants and animals, as it is an essential element for all known living organisms.

-It is one of the transition metals in the periodic table which means it can form compounds, such as chalcopyrite the main copper ore (CuFeS2), and copper ions (Cu+ or Cu2+) in solution.
+Copper is classified as a noble metal, like gold and silver, and as a result can be found in its elemental or 'native' form in nature (Figure 1).
+It is one of the transition metals in the periodic table which means it can also form compounds, such as chalcopyrite the main copper ore (CuFeS2), and copper ions (Cu+ or Cu2+) in solution.
 Copper metal has a characteristic reddish brown colour, with a metallic lustre on fresh surfaces.
+However, it quickly oxidises in air, a feature of all base-metals.
+Copper is relatively soft (2.5-3.0 on Moh's scale of hardness).
+Other physical properties are summarised in Table 1.